fastfoodsworker/sort_demonstrator/README.md

-# fortutorialusage
+# sort_demonstrator Repository

 **Project Sorter**

-A website that demonstrates various sorting methods and their steps to complete.
+A program that demonstrates various sorting methods and their steps to complete(array accesses, comparisons).
+(plans to release in various platforms)